 Chunky Miista boots Since old habits die hard, I could not resist the chunkiness of these black leather Chelsea boots from Miista.
 The ethical footwear brand creates fashion forward and artsy shoes in limited quantities; artisanal made in Spain.

 Want to get yourself a pair, Miista and I have a special discount code for you.
 Get it here.
-Valid until januari 12, 2021.
-It does not apply to gift cards or sale items.

 Image courtesy to Miista